harper233rf/thax-public/README.md

 ### Maintaining

-TheAlphaEpsilon, OverFloyd, FraazT0 and Fleyr have contribuited on the dev repo and will help keep this updated
+TheAlphaEpsilon, OverFloyd, FraazT0 and Fleyr have contribuited on the dev repo and will help keep this updated.

+### Discord support
+You can join a very Work-In-Progress discord server [HERE](https://discord.gg/8QjDRRPyeh) and chat with us.

 ## Installing